Previous Next

 See Details

-Experience life as a United States Senator, Representative, Lobbyist, or Reporter.
+Experience life as a United States Senator, Representative, or Reporter.
 This event is designed to put you in the shoes of a person of influence in a Mock Legislature environment to train you to impact policy and culture for Christ.

 For years TeenPact students have raved about the vibrant, interactive “Mock Legislature” portion of our state class.
 With this in mind, we created a national-scale event called TeenPact Congress.
 It is a legislative experience unlike anything TeenPact has ever produced.

-During this event, students will have the opportunity to play the role of U.S. TeenPact Senators, Representatives, Lobbyists, and Reporters, as they walk through the legislative process from opening session to sine die.
+During this event, students will have the opportunity to play the role of U.S. TeenPact Senators, Representatives, and Reporters, as they walk through the legislative process from opening session to sine die.
 In this hands-on environment, each participant will learn, practice, and defend the theory and process of representing citizens and making public policy.
 Students will have the ability to sponsor bills, participate in committee meetings, and work with lobbyists, as well as debate and amend bills on the floors of the Florida House and Senate Chambers.
 Those interested in media will be able to take part our Reporter Track, experiencing live press conferences and interviews, followed by the opportunity to report on their investigative findings.

 After the heat of daily legislative battles, students will return to camp and experience the joy of TeenPact Worship, competition of Ultimate Frisbee, and the spiritual growth of TeenPact Rendezvous.
 End your summer with TeenPact friends and an experience that will make a lasting impression on your life!